o3de/o3de.org/content/docs-snapshot/userguide/component-physx-shape-collider.md

 The collision group containing the layers that this shape collider collides with\.
 For more information, see [Collision Groups](physx-configuration-collision-groups.md)\.

 ****Trigger****
-When enabled, this shape collider functions as a trigger\.
+Set this shape collider as a trigger\.
 A trigger performs a quick overlap test and does not apply forces or return contact point information\.
 Use this to speed up PhysX computations where a simple overlap between colliders is sufficient\.
 Trigger Area components are legacy components and cannot be used with PhysX Shape Collider\.

-****Simulated****
-When enabled, this shape collider will be part of the physics simulation\.

-****In Scene Queries****
-When enabled, this shape collider can be queried for raycasts, shapecasts and overlap\.

 ****Physics Material \- Library****
 Set the physics material library for this shape collider\.